ArcheronTechnologies/halo-legal/PRIVACY_POLICY.md

 ### 1. Right to Access
 - Request a copy of your personal data
-- Email support@haloapp.com with subject "Data Access Request"
+- Email tim@archeron.tech with subject "Data Access Request"

 ### 2. Right to Rectification
 - Correct inaccurate or incomplete data